 If your gift recipient likes to knit socks, there’s a fingering weight speckle yarn s/he might appreciate; it’s Hawthorne Speckle Handpaint by Knitpicks.
 There are quite a few beautiful colors in this yarn; my favorite is the Berry Smoothie, and the Blueberry is delightful too.
 If you’re having a hard time choosing a color, take a look at this Hawthorne Speckle Kit for a good deal on multiple color options.

 Organic and Eco-Friendly Yarns — Organic cotton yarn makes a great gift for crafters who have sensitive skin or knit / crochet for babies or small children.
 Knitpicks Simply Cotton is a fantastic choice.
 It’s available in two different weights, both of which are lovely to work with.
 The only color currently available is a natural off-white called “Marshmallow” that’s both simple and beautiful.
-The worsted weight version of the yarn is out of stock until January, so if you need this as a Christmas gift, the sport weight version is the way to go.
+You can click here to find the sport weight version of the yarn.

 Selecting hooks for a crochet enthusiast can be hit or miss, as the hook you crochet with is a largely personal choice; all hooks don’t work equally well for all crocheters.
 This is an area where I’d encourage you to use caution unless you already have a good idea about what kind of hooks your gift recipient wants.
 Having said that, I do have a couple of suggestions for crochet hooks that most crochet enthusiasts would be likely to appreciate: